rohitsoans/Regression-Classification/README.md

 # Regression-Classification
-Regression to classify if the customer makes a purchase
+Regression to predict if the customer makes a purchase based on his or her age and income